se-sic/coronet/README.md

 ## How-To

 In this section, we give a short example on how to initialize all needed objects and build a bipartite network.
-For more examples, please see the file `showcase.R`.
+For more examples, please see [the types of networks we can construct](#types-of-networks) and the file `showcase.R`.

 ```R
 CF.DATA = "/path/to/codeface-data" # path to codeface data